EvilFreelancer/routeros-api-php/README.md

 ### Read response as Iterator

-By default original solution of this client is not optimized for work with large amount of results, but only for small count of lines in response from RouterOS API.
+By default original solution of this client is not optimized for work with large amount of results, only for small count of lines in response from RouterOS API.

 But some routers may have (for example) 30000+ records in